esauta/TBN_learning/README.md

 The structure of example data should be mantained in the user input data.

 ## Example Data
+The transcriptional Bayesian model used as algorithm's input is directed acyclic graph (DAG).

 * _All_TFTF_edges.txt_: All weighted interactions among core regulators TFs.
 If interactions are not weighted, set an equal weight (e.g. 0.5) to all edges.